CiscoTestAutomation/getting-started/develop-guide/writeblitz/yang.rst

 -------

 Expected return values can also be defined with the fexibility of approximation.
-The return values are identified by the Xpath derived from the return message.
+The return values are identified by the Xpath derived from the return message (without prefixes because return prefixes may differ).
 The ``op`` is an operation performed between returned value and expected value

     * ``==`` equals
     * ``!=`` not equal